MatthiasValvekens/certomancer/docs/plugins.md

 ## Registering and loading plugins

-Both for extension plugins and for service plugins, there are two steps to take care of:
+For any type of plugin, there are two steps to take care of:

  * registering the plugin.
  * making sure the module containing the plugin registration gets executed;